85rhrl/PP1/README.md

 ## Design

 - __Wireframes__
-    - Wireframes were generated using Balsamiq for Mobile, Tables and Larger screens.
+    - Wireframes were generated using Balsamiq for Mobile, Tablets and Larger screens.

     Homepage
     ![Homepage](docs/images/Wireframe-home.png)